-How to change the From address for an inbox
+How to change the From or Send As address for a channel

-Navigate to the email, and click Confirm email address.
+Navigate to your email inbox for this new Send As address, open the validation email, and click Confirm email address.

 While we support receiving email from multiple aliases, we can only send From one address per Gmail login.